Menu

 Image showing a sample being examined under an electronic microscope.

-Measurements of ICR variability have helped the client to give additional confidence in the information being provided to their customers.
+Measurements of ICR variability have bolstered the client's confidence in the information being provided to their customers.
 This project was delivered in less than 6 months via financial support through the Analysis 4 Innovators (A4I) scheme, enabling an immediate impact on their business.
 Through this, NPL has facilitated an easier transition towards a green hydrogen future.

 With further development at NPL, this innovative capability can be used to measure ICR at different spatial resolutions and pressures.
-This can allow the efficient and simple analysis of ICR throughout essential materials, and as a result extend their lifetime, lowering maintenance costs for essential instruments.
+This will for efficient and simple analysis of ICR throughout essential materials, potentially extending their lifetime and reducing maintenance costs for essential instruments.

 Find out more